SystemZ/devzbox/README.md

 Without any customization it will spawn VM with:
 - Ubuntu 20.04 LTS Desktop upgraded to latest version
-- installed packages: `make gcc g++ gettext-base wget curl`
+- additional apt packages: `make gcc g++ gettext-base pwgen wget curl`
 - Golang from snap (automatically updated)
 - Node.js 14.x LTS from apt repo (upgradable with apt-get)
-- Docker from apt repo (upgradable with apt-get)
+- Docker from official apt repo (upgradable with apt-get)
 - k8s cluster with
   - `kind` from `go get`
   - `kubectl` and `helm` from snap (automatically updated)
 - NoMachine remote desktop server exposed only via local network
 - JetBrains Toolbox with selected dark skin and no analytics selected, for easily installation and one-click upgrades of IntelliJ IDEA etc.

-You can easily add your scripts to install what you need
+You can easily add your custom scripts to install in `provision/custom`

 ## Setup